The Scandinavian Superman,

 culture, helping bridge European and American traditions.

-For Superman og Fredsbomben, Søndergaard conceived a story
+Fredsbomben, Søndergaard conceived a story that challenged conventional

 Miller's anarchism.